SNTSVV/HUDD-Toolset/README.md

 # HUDD (Heatmap-based Unsupervised Debugging of DNNs)

-This repository contains the tools and the data of the paper "Supporting Deep Neural Network Safety Analysis and Retraining Through Heatmap-Based Unsupervised Learning" by H. Fahmy, F. Pastore, M. Bagherzadeh, and L. Briand, published in the [IEEE Transactions on Reliability](https://ieeexplore.ieee.org/abstract/document/9439863) and [2022 IEEE/ACM 44th International Conference on Software Engineering](https://ieeexplore.ieee.org/document/9793750); available for download [technical paper](https://arxiv.org/abs/2002.00863) and [tool paper](https://arxiv.org/abs/2210.08356).
+This repository contains the tools and the data of the paper "Supporting Deep Neural Network Safety Analysis and Retraining Through Heatmap-Based Unsupervised Learning" by H. Fahmy, F. Pastore, M. Bagherzadeh, and L. Briand, published in the [IEEE Transactions on Reliability](https://ieeexplore.ieee.org/abstract/document/9439863) and "HUDD: A tool to debug DNNs for safety analysis" by H. Fahmy, F. Pastore, and L. Briand, presented in [IEEE/ACM 44th International Conference on Software Engineering](https://ieeexplore.ieee.org/document/9793750); available for download [technical paper](https://arxiv.org/abs/2002.00863) and [tool paper](https://arxiv.org/abs/2210.08356).

 # Project Description
 We observe three major challenges with existing practices regarding DNNs in safety-critical systems: